capitalch/trace/tracking.md

 2. Continued with sale bill
 3. Bug fix delete in product not working
 4. Hot sale refresh
+5. Deletion in product not working bug fixed
+6. Time in sale report

 # 11-04-2022
 1. Simple sales continue